|

 against the Person Act 1861 (c.
 100) (causing injury by explosions, causing

+explosions and handling or placing explosives).
 (2) Subject to sub-paragraph (3), an offence under

 any of the following provisions of the Explosive Substances Act 1883 (c.

-(a) section 2 (causing an explosion likely to
+3)— (a) section 2 (causing an explosion likely to

-(b) section 3 (preparation of explosions);
+endanger life); (b) section 3 (preparation of explosions);

 (c) section 5 (ancillary offences).
+(3) An

 offence in or as regards Scotland is a Convention offence by virtue of this

-paragraph only if it consists in—37
+paragraph only if it consists in—37 (a) the

-doing of an act as an act of terrorism; or
+doing of an act as an act of terrorism; or (b) an

-2 An offence under section 1 of the Biological
+action for the purposes of terrorism.
+Biological weapons2 An offence under section 1 of the Biological

 Weapons Act 1974 (c.
 6) (development etc. of biological weapons).
+Offences against

-internationally protected persons
+internationally protected persons3 (1) Subject

 to sub-paragraph (4), an offence mentioned in section 1(1)(a) of the